 Founded in 1997, Fox Flight Inc. is a Canadian air ambulance company providing international, 24-hour, emergency medical transport, bed-to-bed stretcher evacuation and onboard patient transfer services on commercial flights.
-Fox Flight has its head office and hangar facilities in Toronto and is affiliated with Asia Air Ambulance, based in Bangkok, Thailand.
+Fox Flight has its head office and hangar facilities in Toronto.
 The company employs a staff of fully licensed physicians, nurses and respiratory therapists, as well as highly experienced pilots and aviation maintenance technicians.
 Fox Flight’s fleet of dedicated, fixed-wing air ambulances consists of specially configured Lear 35A and 36A jets equipped with the latest in advanced intensive care medical technology.
 Fox Flight maintains full EURAMI accreditation.

 About Awesome Air Evac: